ivanpaulovich/blog/content/post/how-to-implement-clean-architecture.md

 Nowadays all software development companies are self-titled Agile (if you are not Agile you are not cool right?).
-I could say that most companies follow the SCRUM ceremonies, they have small team of developers, they have the SM and PO roles.
+Most companies that follow the SCRUM ceremonies with small developers team, with SM and PO roles are self-titled Agile.

 > Is that enough to be Agile?